Learn first aid for a child who is choking

 A child who is choking may be clutching at their chest or neck and won’t be able to speak, breathe or cough.

-This creates a strong vibration and pressure in the airway, which is often enough to dislodge the blockage.
-Dislodging the object will allow them to breathe again.
+Back blows create a strong vibration and pressure in the airway, which is often enough to dislodge the blockage.
+Dislodging the blockage will allow them to breathe again.

 Abdominal thrusts squeeze the air out of the lungs and may dislodge the blockage.

 3. Call 999 if the blockage does not dislodge.

 Continue with cycles of back blows and abdominal thrusts until the blockage dislodges, help arrives or the child becomes unresponsive.
 If you can’t call 999, get someone else to do it.

 Watch how to help a child who is choking (1 minute 11 seconds)